nicoespeon/nicoespeon.github.io/en/_posts/2016-01-26-kanban-game-development-trello.md

   There seems to have a Chrome extension that does all of this: <a href="https://chrome.google.com/webstore/detail/cardcounter-for-trello/miejdnaildjcmahbhmfngfdoficmkdhi" target="_blank">CardCounter for Trello</a>, but since I didn't tested it, I can't recommend it.
 </p>

+Another very useful extension: [Card color titles](https://chrome.google.com/webstore/detail/card-color-titles-for-tre/hpmobkglehhleflhaefmfajhbdnjmgim) which displays labels titles right on the cards.

+And then, [Ollert](https://ollertapp.com/boards) which is a nice exhaustive visualisation tool.
+It can draw the Cumulative Flow Diagram for a defined period of your board, among other stuff.

 ### Board "Calendar"

 Let's end this post with a story about a board we named "Calendar".